 Asking for reviews, for instance, right from your (support) email inbox, like in the signature of your email, might feel a bit strange at first.
 However, it will trigger your brand ambassadors to leave a review, after seeing that signature email after email.
 And yes, you will get some negative reviews as well from people that are not completely satisfied with your product or service.
 And you want these.

 Negative reviews give you a chance to go beyond yourself in showing how customer-driven you are.
 They allow you to fix the issue this customer has.
 After fixing it, ask them to share the solution / their experience with your company, so others can see what you have done to turn that disappointed customer into a satisfied customer.
+Learn how to respond to online reviews of your business.

 It’s your job to make your customer happy, and good reviews will follow.
 Speed up that process by asking your customers for their feedback!